matthewpdias/ACM_stuff/Input_Kludge.md

 ## Solution

 A common solution for Input Kludge is field Validation.
 Often the provided input is parsed through a series of regular expressions and algorithms to determine if it contains bad input before it is accepted and saved by the program.
 If the input is bad, it is rejected.

+A good way of avoiding input kludge is using Lack of Cohesion of Methods to determine if the components should be split.
+In addition, another way would be to calculate the cyclomatic complexity and reduce the modules wherever and whenever necessary.

 ## For your consideration